Jones, Alabama

 Jones, originally Jones Switch, is an unincorporated community in Autauga County, Alabama, United States.
 The name was officially shortened on May 1, 1903.
 The community has a post office, with postmasters appointed from 1878 to 2006.
 The post office also serves unincorporated areas of Autauga County such as Vine Hill, Fremont, Bethel, Salem, Milton, and Fig Tree.

 Geography

 Jones is located at 32.58402°N 86.89748°W and has an elevation of 200 ft.
 Mulberry Creek is located to the west and rolling hills are located to the east.

+Emergency Services

+Fire protection is provided by the Jones Volunteer Fire Department.

+Emergency Medical Services are provided by Haynes Ambulance.

+Law enforcement agency is the Autauga County Sheriffs Office.